-Also known as seaweed, sea vegetables resemble plants but are actually varieties of algae that grow in the ocean as well as fresh water.
-The most popular are kelp, nori, dulse, wakame, kombu and hijiki.
+Also known as seaweed, sea vegetables resemble plants but are actually varieties of algae that grow in the ocean as well as in fresh water.
+The most popular varieties that are used as food are kelp, nori, dulse, wakame, kombu, and hijiki.

-Sea vegetables are usually found in health food stores, although some mainstream grocery stores carry them as well.
 I’ve recently started adding sea vegetables to my green smoothies because they have some great health benefits.
+And no, they don’t make your green smoothies taste “fishy”.

 Sea Vegetable Nutrition and Health Benefits